GraphTech-JS/KnockAI_BE/README.md

 - [ ] 10.
 Clean up code (remove unused variables/imports)
 - [ ] 11.
 Create other database instanse (prob.
 NeonDB)
 - [ ] 12.
 Start using migration instead of sync()
+- [ ] 13.
+Use swagger as validator for inputs